 Before we know it, a new Administration will be in place.
 One of its expressed goals is to significantly change programs that support access to health care.
 Indeed, many incoming leaders want to privatize Medicare, change Medicaid into limited, state programs, and repeal the Affordable Care Act.

 What have these programs meant to you?
-If you could, what would you like to tell policy-makers about your experiences with – or ask about their plans for – Medicare, Medicaid and the Affordable Care Act?
+If you could, what would you like to tell policy-makers about your experiences with Medicare, Medicaid and the Affordable Care Act?
+How have they helped you?
+How would you be harmed if they were taken away?

 Be part of the conversation.